aicenter/simod/README.md

 ## Installation

 1. check that you have all the requirements installed, especialy [Maven support for Gurobi](http://fido.ninja/manuals/add-gurobi-java-interface-maven).
-2. clone Amodsim (this repository)
+2. clone SiMoD (this repository)
-3. Go to your Amodsim directory and compile the project: `mvn compile`
+3. Go to your SiMoD directory and compile the project: `mvn compile`
 4. Extract the downloaded data somewhere.